All versions of this manual

 Models

 The models of an alert are the detection patterns which users set.
 These patterns are called models.
-Each pattern has to be specified within a model using the Cypher query language.
+Each pattern has to be specified within a model using a query language (either Cypher or Gremlin, depending on your datasource).
 To create a model, click on the add a model button.

 The model creation form.

 The model name and model query are mandatory fields and are needed in order to save a model.
 The model query should be a read query.
 In case the user writes a write query, saving the model will not be possible.
+Write queries can instead be input as data preprocessing steps (see below).
 Once the model is successfully saved, it will become visible on the list of models on the alert creation page.
 From there, if the model has any syntax errors or if the target is not found within the model, users will be able to see them.
 Consequently, users are able to edit and or delete models by clicking on the corresponding buttons.

 Incomplete models or models with errors are flagged in the alert creation page.